-Please click on the Requirements link to review detailed eligibility requirements for certain academic departments
+Please click on the Requirements tab to review important subject-based eligibility details.

-For Spring 2023 the following UCL departments are not open to study abroad applicants:
+For Fall 2024 the following UCL departments are not open to study abroad applicants:

 - Computer Science

-All other programs with a Spring offering should be open as normal.
+All other programs with a Fall offering should be open with consideration to:

 What is unique about this program?